BBC One "Oneness" idents

-The BBC One "Oneness" idents were a set of on-screen channel identities used on BBC One from December 2016 through April 2022; soft launched with the channel's Christmas presentation, and officially launched on 1 January 2017, the idents largely featured scenes of people performing everyday activities across various locations in the United Kingdom.
+The BBC One "Oneness" idents were a set of on-screen channel identities used on BBC One from December 2016 until April 2022; soft launched with the channel's Christmas presentation, and officially launched on 1 January 2017, the idents largely featured scenes of people performing everyday activities across various locations in the United Kingdom.
 The idents were developed by BBC Creative in collaboration with photographer Martin Parr.

-The idents were used until the evening of 1 April 2022, when they were replaced with the 'Lens' idents.
+The ident package was initially retained following the corporate rebrand of the BBC on 20 October 2021, with the 2021 BBC logo being placed at the top of the screen, while "ONE" remained at the bottom, with the font being changed to BBC Reith Sans.
+The idents remained in this state for nearly 6 months, before being retired from use at 6pm on 1 April 2022, when the 'Lens' idents debuted.

 Launch

 Street photographer Martin Parr was commissioned by BBC One to create the idents.
 The "Oneness" theme had first been exhibited the previous Christmas for the channel's identity, hence giving the impression that those idents ultimately served as a preview to the new look that made its full launch on New Year's Day 2017.
 Around 24 idents were filmed, and were introduced throughout the year.
 More idents were introduced throughout 2018.

 This is the first set of idents that have been produced with the input of BBC Creative, a new in house creative agency responsible for BBC presentation.